the fastest

 An anti-lag system is copied off the Ford GT supercar and F-150 Raptor pickup.
 Certainly, the engine picks up again quickly after you've briefly lifted off.
 But if you're hitting the gas after a gentle period in third or fourth, or you've let the revs drop in a tight corner, it still takes too long to come back alive.

 So think ahead and use the gearbox.
 Its shift is short of throw and inviting.
-The 0–62mph run takes 5.7secs (0.1secs longer in the auto) and the top speed is 155mph.
+The 0–62mph run takes 5.7 seconds (0.1s longer in the auto) and the top speed is 155mph.
 These are good figures for a modern hot hatch.
 Not madness, but rapid enough to be exciting and usable in all weathers.

 Around the straight-ahead the steering's not too quick, which helps main road stability.
 It also means it's an easy car to control when you're being rocked side to side by bumps.

 Track days are definitely the ST's achilles heel – it’s much more of an everyday companion.
 After a few laps the tyres go gummy, the brakes cry enough and the car just feels out of sorts and rather heavy.
-There’s the £3,000 track pack that adds a revised bodykit, revised Track mode, 30mm bigger front brakes, adjustable suspension and Pirelli P Zero Corsa tyres as standard fit if you think you’ll want to make regular use of the car on track, but it does make the car’s everyday use that little bit harsher.
+There’s the £3,000 track pack that adds a revised bodykit, revised Track mode, 30mm bigger front brakes, adjustable suspension and Pirelli P Zero Corsa tyres as standard fit if you think you’ll want to make regular use of the car on track.

 Ford likes to trot out a soundbite that STs have the character of a dolphin (playful and fun) whereas RSes are like a shark (aggressive, pointy and happy to rip your head off).
-Thing is, Ford apparently has no plans to RSify this generation of Focus, so if you want a keener hot hatch for really serious driving, you'll be much, much better off in a Honda Civic Type R.
+Thing is, Ford never got round to RSifying this generation of Focus, so if you want a keener hot hatch for really serious driving, you'll be much, much better off in a Honda Civic Type R. Or a GR Yaris.